Dan Howdle August 30th, 2024

 If you decide that you have had enough and want to leave your current broadband provider, you will need to check where you are in your fixed contract period.
 If your initial 18-month contract has passed, then you are free to leave without penalty at any point.
 If, however, you are still mid-contract, you are likely to be charged termination fees unless you can prove you are not receiving the service you are paying for, or that the provider has made insufficient effort at resolving your problem.

-If you are out of your initial contract period, you simply need to contact your provider and inform it of your intention to leave.
+If you are out of your initial contract period, you simply need to contact your provider and inform them of your intention to leave.
 We advise that you shop around for a new deal before you make the leap however, so that you are not left without a service.
 Be aware that some providers charge a small exit fee to any customer that chooses to leave – whatever point they are at in their contract.

 In certain circumstances, your provider may offer compensation payments.
 If there is a delay in starting your new broadband service, or in fixing a problem, or even if an engineer has missed an appointment, you should be eligible to receive automatic compensation.
 Several providers, including BT, Sky, TalkTalk, Plusnet, Vodafone and Virgin Media, have signed up to an automatic compensation scheme, which will automatically make payments to customers in these circumstances.